mpwhit14/epig-writing/project_journal.md

 ## Project Journal

+**6 December 2013**

+How to embed pictures in leanpub?
+Finished looking for corpus ref. numbers in Heidlberg Database

 **22 November 2013**

 Continued to add corpus reference numbers, where I can find them in the Heidleberg project.